-hen it comes to the language of coffee and espresso drinks, there's quite a long list of terminology to consider before placing an order.
-In fact, there are so many terms out there that constant jokes are made about the complicated and ridiculous sounding orders coffee-drinkers request, like that of a triple half-caff, low-fat, no foam latte with a caramel drizzle.
+When it comes to the language of coffee and espresso drinks, there's quite a bit of terminology to consider before placing an order.
+In fact, there are so many terms out there that constant jokes are made about the complicated and ridiculous-sounding orders coffee drinkers request, like a triple half-caff, low-fat, no foam latte with a caramel drizzle.
 Or a 1/3 decaf, non-fat, extra foam, soy cappuccino with four Sweet'N Lows and whipped cream.

-Learning a few main terms to order your coffee with can be the difference between finding a new favorite drink and tossing half a pricey beverage in the trash.
+Learning a few main terms to order your coffee with can make the difference between finding a new favorite drink and tossing a pricey beverage in the trash.
 Change things up with a coffee drink that you truly understand.
-That way, you'll get to try a delicious pick-me-up while knowing what you really should be getting.

 Personalize Your Order

-After choosing your type of beverage, you can personalize your cappuccino with many different ingredients.
+After choosing your type of beverage, you can personalize your drink with many different ingredients.
 The first step is to choose your milk.
 There's an array of different kinds of milk to choose from, so consider its taste, thickness, and flavor.
-You can go for nonfat/skim, a classic 1 percent, 2 percent, or whole milk, seasonal eggnog, or something nondairy like vanilla soymilk or unsweetened almond milk.
+You can go for nonfat/skim, a classic 1 percent, 2 percent, or whole milk, seasonal eggnog, or something nondairy like vanilla soy milk or unsweetened almond milk.